EGI-Federation/fedcloud-integration-documentation/source/openstack.rst

 Permissions
 :::::::::::

-This is an overview of the expected account permissions used in an OpenStack site, these accounts can be merged as neede for your deployment:
+This is an overview of the expected account permissions used in an OpenStack site, these accounts can be merged as needed for your deployment:

 +---------------+------------------------------------------------------------------------------------------------+